Philemon

 Philemon 11

-Formerly he was useless to you, but now he has become useful both to you and to me.
+His name means “useful,” and although he was once useless to you, he has now become most useful — not only to you but also to me;

 When Onesimus was with Philemon, he was not content and even ended up running away to see Paul.
 A worker that is not happy at his work will be much less productive than one who is.
 After he came to Christ, he had purpose and was productive in his help to Paul.
 Paul is now telling Philemon of the fact that, because of Christ in him, Onesimus can now be useful (profitable) in whatever he does.
 As Christians, we should be the most productive employees that can be found because of the fact that we work for Christ and not for men.